tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 investigations are in their early stages, there is plenty of room for improvements and optimizations in this space.

-The workflow for loading files by multiple parse would look like:
+The workflow for loading files by multiple parse could look like:

 1. Get path to load as `filename`
 2. If cache has `filename` set `goal` from cached value